 - EDEN BodyWorks Almond Marshmallow Split End Repair Masque works well as a conditioner for both of our hair.
 Since mine is short, the focus is always on mini’s natural and how her natural curls react to these conditioners that claim to do so much.
 I would follow the directions to get the best results.

 - Crème of Nature Strength and Shine Leave-In Conditioner this leave-in is a great staple to have for both of our natural curl patterns.
 It does what it says and a little goes a long way.
-Too much product can have an adverse affect to what you are trying to achieve.
+Too much product can have an adverse effect on what you are trying to achieve.

 What products do you use to maintain your natural curls?